meddlin/rushinglabs-blog-nextjs/posts/2021/document-like-its-your-job.md

 Because stuff will happen.

 You'll find that one link, explaining _that one thing_, and it drives you to _write it down real quick_.
-You'll go on that 2 day debugging spree hunting a single elusive bug.
+You'll go on that two day debugging spree hunting a single elusive bug.
 Is there a proprietary language at use in your org? _Perfect._ Or did you finally gain understanding of that over-engineered monolith or the sprawling service-oriented system? _Even better._

 Each of these situations still don't cover the dozens of cases of "logic creep".
 Those pesky areas where business logic causes software design to take the strangest turns.
 And the mud stays because the domain doesn't change.